whosonfirst/go-reader/README.md

 ### githubapi://

-Read files a GitHub repository using the GitHub API.
+Read files from a GitHub repository using the GitHub API.

 ```
 import (